 For internships, we are typically looking for the following aspects which make the experience a meaningful and relevant internship in computer science, not “just a job:”

 - You will be working with a team of professionals doing similar work

 - Your work will be supervised and evaluated by someone skilled in similar work

-- You will have opportunities to apply skills and competencies developed in your computer science coursework
+- You will have opportunities to apply skills and competencies developed in your computer science or data science coursework